wendyhv/Cancer-Prediction-using-Convolutional-Neural-Network/README.md

-from PIL import Image  # Used for image processing from skimage.transform import resize  # Used for resizing images import copy  # Used for creating copies of objects import matplotlib.pyplot as plt  # Used for plotting'
+from PIL import Image  # Used for image processing from skimage.transform import resize  # Used for resizing images import copy  # Used for creating copies of objects import matplotlib.pyplot as plt  # Used for plotting`
 # EDA
 # Model Architecture
 # Model Performance